Hypertrophy Vs Strength Training: What's The Difference?

 Weight selection is an important part of hypertrophy training and can help you get the most out of every workout to achieve results faster.

 If your form is poor or you can’t complete the full range of reps, go lighter.
-If you don’t need the required rest time or each set feels easy, you might want to go heavier.
-If you’re just starting out, it will take some trial and error to find that sweet spot so don’t be afraid to change your weights if they’re not right for you.
+If you don’t need the required rest time or each set feels easy, you probably need to lift heavier.
+If you’re starting out, it will take some trial and error to find that sweet spot, so don’t be afraid to change your weights if they’re not right for you.

 Benefits of hypertrophy training

-Here are some of Kelsey, Katie and the Sweat Community’s top reasons why they have fallen in love with this style of weight training
+Here are some of Mariah, Kayla, Katie and the Sweat Community’s top reasons why they have fallen in love with this style of weight training

 • It helps to build muscle mass and improve overall body composition

-• It can help to maintain bone density and avoid osteoporosis, which is particularly important for women as they get older
+• It can help to maintain bone density and avoid osteoporosis, which is particularly important for women as we get older

-• It’s low-impact, meaning it’s still very challenging without being hard on your joints (or noisy for your neighbours!)
+• It’s low-impact, meaning it’s challenging without being hard on your joints (or noisy for your neighbours!)

 • It’s sustainable and a way of training you can continue to enjoy for years to come without feeling burnt out